pret/gb-asm-tools/.github/ISSUE_TEMPLATE/blank_issue.md

 ---
-name: Update to pokemon-asm-tools
+name: Update to gb-asm-tools
-about: Suggest a possible change to pokemon-asm-tools itself.
+about: Suggest a possible change to gb-asm-tools itself.
 ---